warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 4. Public keys and addresses are displayed alongside human-readable aliases/usernames, if provided by the owner.

-5. Transactions are paired with invoices and receipts.
+5. Transactions can be paired with invoices and receipts.

 6. Transactions can be searched and filtered.

-6. Merchants can create one-click URLs to accept payments and generate invoices and receipts.
+6. Merchants can create one-click links to accept payments and generate invoices and receipts.

 7. The app has a single-page design, facilitating speed and efficiency.